-When they are attacked, their first reaction is to freeze facing the danger, and it can rarely work out.
-If the danger persists, they will try to flee, and that is their only way of surviving.
-They fight back extremely rarely but fighting back for them means chewing or biting their opponent.
-So, they practically cannot defend themselves if the predator is big enough, but if the predator is a kitten, the kitten might get hurt too if it provokes the guinea pig.
+When guinea pigs are attacked their first reaction is to freeze and this defense can rarely work out.
+If the danger persists, they will try to flee and that is their only way of surviving.
+Guinea pigs fight back extremely rarely but fighting back for them means chewing or biting their opponent.
+So, they practically cannot defend themselves if the predator is big enough but if the predator is a kitten then the kitten might get hurt too if it provokes the guinea pig.

-- Rule number 1 is definitely the most important and should always be applied: never leave your cats and guinea pigs alone.
-Cats are predators, and part of their behaviour means being wily, crafty and also very smart.
-They always know when to attack the prey animals, and I don’t think you would risk a second of distraction.
+This is definitely the most important thing and should always be applied – never leave your cats and guinea pigs alone.
+Cats are predators, and part of their behavior means being wily, crafty and also very smart.
+They always know when to attack the prey animals, and I don’t think you need to risk a second of distraction.